shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-02-14-nginx-and-reverse-proxy.markdown

  __Installing nginx:__

  On different platforms you can install nginx using different ways.
-I have tried with OS X and Ubuntu.For other platforms you can search on google or read the [official documentation][nginx-install].
+I have tried with OS X and Ubuntu.
+For other platforms you can search on google or read the [official documentation][nginx-install].

 <u>On OS X:</u>

-  You can install it using package manager `brew`.If you don't have brew in your machine please install it first.
+  You can install it using package manager `brew`.
+If you don't have brew in your machine please install it first.

  `brew install nginx`